origamitower/purr/README.md

 It supports compiler plugins, inline DSLs, and plugabble literals.
 Macros are plain AST-transforming functions that must be compiled prior to execution.

+## Getting this to work

+You'll need to install [.NET core 2.1+](https://dotnet.microsoft.com/download) and [Node 10+](https://nodejs.org/en/).

+Clone this repository:

+    $ git clone git@github.com:origamitower/origami.git

+Install the tools (from the project's root):

+    $ cd origami
+    $ npm install

+Install the compiler dependencies (from the compiler's root):

+    $ cd origami/projects/compiler
+    $ npm install
+    $ dotnet restore src
+    $ dotnet restore test

+To build the compiler, run `make build`.

+To run the tests, run `make test`.

+If you're implementing a new feature, it might be useful to run the tests in "watch mode" (the project is recompiled and tests are run every time you change a source file).
+To do this, run `make test-watch-build` in one terminal, and `make test-watch-run` in another terminal.

 ## Licence

 Origami is (c) Quildreen Motta, and released under MIT.